realpython/materials/face-recognition/README.md

+# Code for Build Your Own Face Recognition Tool With Python

 This is a small project to demonstrate how to build a face recognition tool using Python.
 It goes along with the Real Python tutorial [Build Your Own Face Recognition Tool With Python](https://realpython.com/face-recognition-python/).

 ## Dependency Installation